Quantum phase estimation using squeezed quasi-Bell states: Quantum phase estimation with squeezed quasi-Bell states

 \subsubsection{The effect of disturbance on the phase estimation with entangled states}

-The QFI is an increasing function of the parameter $\eta$ of the disturbance because there is an energy increase parameterized by $\eta$ during the transformation.
-The average photon number in the mode A of the output state may be calculated in the following way:
+The QFI is an increasing function of the parameter $\eta$ of the disturbance because there is an energy increase parameterized by $\eta$ during the transformation \cite{douglas14}.
+We can see this by computing the average photon number in the output state, with the help of Eq. (\ref{auxiliareq}):